 Turkey (Turkish: Türkiye), officially known as the Republic of Turkey (Turkish: Türkiye Cumhuriyeti), is a Southern European and Western Asian country, one of a few countries spanning multiple continents.
 It is a NATO member and applicant to The European Union, and the third most populated country in both Europe and the Middle East. İstanbul is the country's biggest city, though the capital city is actually Ankara.

 Media who are not familiar with the Middle East tend to assume that Turkey is just another Arab country.
 Those who study the region's ethnography will be in for a surprise.
-The Turkish language is unrelated to most Middle Eastern languages, being part of a family whose roots laid in West Siberia and whose other members are mainly spoken in Central Asia (the major exception is Azerbaijani, which is also spoken in Western Asia), being more closely related to Kazakh, Uzbek and Uyghur than the Semitic and Iranian languages spoken in the rest of the region.
+The Turkish language is unrelated to most Middle Eastern languages, being part of an East Asian language family whose roots laid in Mongolia and whose other members are mainly spoken in Central Asia (the major exception is Azerbaijani, which is also spoken in Western Asia), being more closely related to Kazakh, Uzbek and Uyghur than the Semitic and Iranian languages spoken in the rest of the region.
 Unlike Iran, you cannot handwave the mistake because of "unfamiliarity with the Arabic script", because Turkish is written with a Latin alphabet and has been since 1928; the leader of that time did it precisely to distance the country from its Arab neighbors.
 Culturally, the country is a weird Balkan-Caucasian-Greek-Persian mishmash.
 It was built on top of the heart of the Eastern Roman Empire, whose heritage Turkey's last imperial dynasty claimed.
 The same dynasty was quite a Persian-lover, as well.
 Eastern Turkey actually has more in common with The Caucasus and the 19th century-era immigration of Caucasiansnote only amplified the connection.
 The other wave of immigration was from the Balkans, after the dynasty's rule over the region crumbled.